Mweru/Aviation-Accidents-Project-1/README.md

 [See Slide presentation here](https://docs.google.com/presentation/d/1aKcoomGOx3dadl9XBWRZdeFGosfuYmgmohNMtGTOWRc/edit?usp=sharing)

 ## Conclusion and Recommendations
 The analysis provides actionable insights for the aviation division.
 It is recommended to prioritize aircraft types with lower risks and establish protocols for managing adverse weather conditions.
+Here are the 3 main recommendations based on my results;
+1. When selecting the Make of the Aircraft to purchase, we should least consider Cessna and Piper.
+2. We should ensure we utilize IMC weather condition aircraft instruments.
+3. Consider aircraft types that have 2 or more engines since the acciedent rate is lower.

+In summary, aircraft accidents can cause aircraft damage leading to fatal injurie.
+Therefore, as a company it is our responsibility to take the neceassary steps to mitigate the risks.

 ## Additional Information and resources
 Refer to the Notebook file in this repository to see the step by step process.